 - For Kids

 Start simple and begin with a visit to ShakeRecycles.
 You'll find a collection calendar and Waste Wizard – a search tool that enables you to determine how to dispose of or recycle many household items.
 Use it online or download the app to your Apple or Android mobile device.

 Call Public Works to request free green recycling buckets, 216-491-1490.
 Do not bag recyclables—simply leave them loose in recycling buckets.
-Also, review Let's Talk Trash to learn more about Shaker's single-stream recycling program.
+Also, review Recycling Guidelines and Let's Talk Trash to learn more about Shaker's single-stream recycling program.

 Dominion East Ohio Home Performance with Energy Star Program